akshayaGanesan1997/BookReclaimService/README.md

 ## Exception Handling

-The `GlobalExceptionHandler` class handles exceptions and provides meaningful error responses.
+The `GlobalExceptionHandler` class handles all custom exceptions and other exceptions to provides meaningful error responses.
 It maps different exceptions to appropriate HTTP status codes and custom error messages.

 ## API Documentation